-The NRC IRAP Youth Employment Program offers financial assistance to offset the cost of hiring youth to work on projects with R&D, engineering, multimedia or markey analysis components as well as to help develop new products or processes.
-Eligible businesses must be small or medium size and have 500 or fewer full time equivalents.
+The NRC IRAP Youth Employment Program offers financial assistance to offset the cost of hiring youth to work on projects with R&D, engineering, multimedia or market analysis components as well as to help develop new products or processes.
+Eligible businesses must be small or medium size, have 500 or fewer full time equivalents and be incorporated of for profit.
 The internship will last a minimum of 6 months and a maximum of 12 months, and the candidate must work a minimum of 30 hours per week.
-The candidate must also be 15-30 years of age and a post-secondary graduate.
+The candidate must also be 15-30 years of age, a Canadian citizen, permanent resident or person granted refugee status and a post-secondary graduate.

 The National Sciences & Engineering Research Council of Canada (NSERC) Experience Award offers companies access to talented natural sciences and engineering undergraduate students for a work term.
 This cost-shared program allows students to address company-specific research and development challenges while gaining valuable industrial experience.

 The Northern Ontario Heritage Fund Corporation provides program funding for existing and growing sectors in Northern Ontario.
-There are 12 different programs, each with unique funding and eligibility requirements.
-The program application deadline is March 31, 2019.
+There are 13 different programs, each with unique funding and eligibility requirements.
+Please refer to the website for application deadlines.

 Project Learning Tree Canada offers a 50% wage match (up to a maximum of $5,712 per youth) to employers hiring youth aged 15-30 into forest, conservation and parks jobs.
 The duration of the work experience must be from a minimum of 4 weeks to a maximum of 16 weeks, and the work experience must take place in Canada.
 To be eligible for the wage matching, employers must first register as a Green Jobs employer.
 Once an employer is registered and positions are added, it may take up to 72 hours to review them.